 One of the green storage cabinets along the wall of the room is marked for EE 459Lx supplies.
 All teams are given a key to this cabinet as part of their tool kit.
-A dispenser with rolls of solder is mounted on the door of the cabinet.
-When doing soldering, you can cut off a length of solder and take it to your bench.
-A storage box containing a collection of screws, nuts and washers is kept in this cabinet.
+The modules for programming the microcontrollers are stored here and can be taken and attached to one of the computers when needed.
 It also contains items that may be of use during the current semester such as devices for testing the current project.
-If the supply cabinet runs low of solder or some of the screws, notify the instructor.